Google reaches tentative settlement with 36 states and DC over alleged app store monopoly

 Although its app commissions are similar to Apple’s, Google has tried to distinguish itself by allowing consumers to download apps from other places than its Play store.
 Apple, by contrast, doesn’t allow iPhone users to install apps from any other outlet than its own store.

-But the states’ lawsuit claimed that its Android software is an open operating system that allows consumers more choices is a sham.
+But the states’ lawsuit took issue with Google’s claim that its Android software is an open operating system that allows consumers more choices.
 It contended Google has set up anticompetitive barriers to ensure it distributes more than 90% of the apps on Android devices — a market share that the attorneys general argued represented an illegal monopoly.

 Lawsuits the Mountain View, California, company is still fighting include a landmark case brought by the U.S. Justice Department in 2020 focused on alleged abuses of Google’s dominant search engine and its digital ad network, which generates some $100 billion in annual revenue for its corporate parent, Alphabet Inc.